Automatic Safety Pool Cover - Winter Care

 being too low

-First and foremost you must keep your cover pump on to remove water no different than during season.
+First and foremost you must keep your cover pump on to remove water no different from during season.
 Make sure that the plug is connected to a good GFCI outlet and is not subject to direct rain and could trip and there for not operate the pump.
 Simple.

-In northern regions during the winter, the cover is going to carry some level of snow and ice on it not initially pumpable by your cover pump.
-With this weight it is important that the water in the pool is left at normal operating level (or as close as possible) so that the water / snow / ice is supported as it collects on the top of the cover.
+In northern regions during the winter, the cover is going to carry some level of snow and ice on it not initially pump-able by your cover pump.
+With this weight it is important that the water in the swimming pool is left at normal operating level (or as close as possible) so that the water / snow / ice is supported as it collects on the top of the cover.
 This means that the skimmers will remain full and will need to be protected from freezing with a solid foam material such as pieces of polystyrene or pieces of swim noodles.

 This support of the snow and ice load is critical.
-If the pool water is lowered (or allowed to lower during winter through a pool overflow drain) the snow / ice load will push down on the cover until the cover is pulling tight.
-Once the cover is tight, the weight of the snow / ice is horizontally bearing on the on the tracks, cover fabric, and cover webbing.
+If the swimming pool water is lowered (or allowed to lower during winter through a pool overflow drain) the snow / ice load will push down on the cover until the cover is pulling tight.
+Once the cover is tight, the weight of the snow / ice is horizontally bearing on the tracks, cover fabric, and cover webbing.
 This is a dangerous place for your cover as a couple bad things could happen.

-Being able to pump the water off as it melts is a no brainer and best practice.
+Being able to pump the water off as it melts is a no-brainer and best practice.
 The second option if pumping doesn’t work out is shoveling the snow (nothing sharp that could cut the fabric) before the fabric or tracks are damaged.
-If the load is allowed to collect and has pulled the cover tight, the cover can pull out of the retainers or the fabric itself can rip until the water drains into the pool to release the pressure.
+If the load is allowed to collect and has pulled the cover tight, the cover can pull out of the retainers or the fabric itself can rip until the water drains into the swimming pool to release the pressure.
 Though costly a damaged track or ripped fabric is still reasonably repairable.

 The solution to avoid this to keep the pool water level FULL at winterization, keep your cover pump working, and PAY ATTENTION to your cover.